Sakya Monastery: Library and art

 Sakya Monastery houses a huge library of as many as 84,000 books on traditional stacks 60 m long and 10 m high.
 Most of them are Buddhist scriptures, although they also include works of literature, history, philosophy, astronomy, mathematics, agriculture, and art.
 One scripture weighs more than 500 kg, the heaviest in the world.
 The collection also includes many volumes of palm-leaf manuscripts, which are well-preserved due to the region's arid climate.
 In 2003, the library was examined by the Tibet Academy of Social Sciences.
 The monastery started to digitize the library in 2011.
-As of 2022, all books have been indexed, and more than 20% have been fully digitized.
+As of 2022, all books have been cataloged, and more than 20% have been fully digitized.
 Monks now maintain a digital library for all scanned books and documents.

 More than 3,000 murals in Sakya Monastery depict religious, historical and cultural themes, including valuable records of historical scenes such as Phagpa's meeting with Kublai Khan and the monastery's founding.
 The main library hall contains a 66-meter-long mural showing the life of Gautama Buddha.
 There are also more than 1,100 pieces of porcelain in the hall, dating from the Yuan dynasty to early 14th century.

 Claims that the library contains records dating back 10,000 years have circulated on the Internet, but are untrue.